cran/ICAMS/README.md

 functions to read in variant call files (VCFs) and to collate the corresponding catalogs of mutational spectra and to analyze and plot catalogs of mutational spectra and signatures.
-Handles both “counts-based” and “density-based” (i.e. representation as mutations per megabase) mutational spectra or signatures.
+Handles both “counts-based” and “density-based” (i.e. representation as mutuations per megabase) mutational spectra or signatures.

 ## Installation

-### Get the stable version
+### To install the stable version from [CRAN](https://CRAN.R-project.org/package=ICAMS):

 *IMPORTANT* Install the [Bioconductor](https://www.bioconductor.org/) dependencies first: